Air Force vs. Wyoming NCAA Football Odds, Plays and Insights | October 9, 2021

 Over/Under Insights

-- Air Force has combined with its opponents to put up more than 46.5 points only two times this season.
+- Air Force and its opponents have scored at least 46.5 points -- this matchup's over/under -- only two times this year.

 - Wyoming's games have gone over 46.5 points in two opportunities this season.